dashed-slug/wallets/readme.txt

 Instead, consider using the [Exchange extension](https://www.dashed-slug.net/cryptocurrency-exchange-plugin-wordpress/?utm_source=wallets&utm_medium=docs&utm_campaign=faq) to provide a way for your users to buy or sell your token.
 This requires that you have a working *coin adapter* for your coin or token.

-= In the adapters list view, why is the Hot Wallet Balance not equal to the Sum of User Balances? =
+= In the adapters list template, why is the Hot Wallet Balance not equal to the Sum of User Balances? =

 The Hot Wallet Balance and the Users Balances are not the same thing.
 The difference is explained in the *Glossary* section of the documentation.